AdrianDanlos/Apex-Legends-Tracker/README.md

 ## Overview
 The aim of this project is to provide an Apex Legends statistic tracker for all the players who would like to keep track of their in-game stats.

-It is build on top of an Apex unnoficial API.
+Built on top of an Apex unnoficial API.

 ## How to display my data
 In order for the API to get players data, in-game banners must be added to each legend.